robertspurlin/GitHub-Popular-PHP-Repos/README.md

 - There are PHP libraries that are wrappers for the GitHub API, but I found that it's search capabilities don't support the per_page param.
 Since I wanted to get the max per one request (100), and to only make one request, I decided to do the call manually via Guzzle (unauthenicated, which is why the application is limited to 10 calls/minute).

+- Speaking of the number of repositories returned, I noticed that no number was specified.
+In professional work, I would bring up the issue with the Product Owner/Project Manager to get more clarity.

 - I played with the idea of showing the list of repositories in a DataTable, which is what I am used to doing in my professional work.
-However, I found that to be a bit boring.
-So, I decided to do 50% width cards of each, with a custom made pagination.
+However, I found that to be a bit boring (also, not fully responsive in a way that was acceptable to me).
+So, I decided to do 50% width cards (100% on mobile) of each, with a custom made pagination.

 <hr/>